albertz/commandergenius/readme.txt

 char * p = 0x13; // Non-4 byte aligned pointer
-int i = (int *) p; // We have garbage inside i now memcpy( &i, p, sizof(int) ); // The correct way to dereference a non-aligned pointer
+int i = (int *) p; // We have garbage inside i now memcpy( &i, p, sizeof(int) ); // The correct way to dereference a non-aligned pointer

 This compiler flags will catch most obvious errors, you may add them to AppCflags var in settings:
 -Werror=strict-aliasing -Werror=cast-align -Werror=pointer-arith -Werror=address